GoogleChrome/web.dev/src/site/content/en/blog/install-thumbor/index.md

 ## Open Firewall Port

 By default, Thumbor runs on port 8888.
-If your VM’s IP address is `12.123.12.122`, then you would access Thumbor from the web browser at `http://12.123.12.123:8888/.../$IMAGE`.
+If your VM's IP address is `12.123.12.122`, then you would access Thumbor from the web browser at `http://12.123.12.123:8888/.../$IMAGE`.

-However, this probably won’t work for you (yet) because cloud providers usually require that you explicitly open firewall ports before they will accept incoming traffic.
+However, this probably won't work for you (yet) because cloud providers usually require that you explicitly open firewall ports before they will accept incoming traffic.

 Update the firewall to expose port 8888.
-Here’s more information on how to do this for: [Google Cloud](https://cloud.google.com/vpc/docs/using-firewalls), [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html), and [Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nsg-quickstart-portal).
+Here's more information on how to do this for: [Google Cloud](https://cloud.google.com/vpc/docs/using-firewalls), [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/authorizing-access-to-an-instance.html), and [Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nsg-quickstart-portal).
 Note that for Google Cloud you need to first [assign a static IP address to your VM](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address) and then [allow an external HTTP connection](https://cloud.google.com/vpc/docs/special-configurations#externalhttpconnection).

 ## Try It Out